Skip to main content

 • Convenience stores make a huge contribution to the UK economy, generating over £47bn in sales over the last year, investing over £646m in their businesses.

-Download the full briefing for candidates on Why Local Shops Matter here.
+Download the full briefing on Why Local Shops Matter here.

 The ACS Local Shop Report is a great tool for highlighting the importance of the convenience sector.
 You can download the Local Shop Report here